zubron/stacksmith-examples/base-image/caddy/README.md

 ```

 As you can see, the first line refers to the URL that Caddy will use to serve the files at `/var/www/`.

+> By default, the Caddy service uses `user@example.com` to register the new domains.
+In case you want to use your own email address to register your domains, please edit the control script at `/etc/caddy/caddy-control.sh`.

 - Restart the Caddy service